wdidc/wdi_bot/readme.md

 mocha -b
 ```

-## Posting

-When anyone DMs the bot, it will check to see whether that person is a student or instructor by comparing their user ID against the IDs of those in the "private" group.

-If the user is a student, it will repost the response to the public group headed with the text `[Student]`, and to the private group headed with `[MESSAGER'S_USERNAME]`.

-When anyone @mentions the bot from the "private group", it will send the response to the public group headed with the text `[Instructor]`.
-(Presumably, anyone in the private group will be "authorized" to use the bot.)

 ## Commands

+The bot checks whether a person is a student or instructor by comparing their user ID against the IDs of those in the "private" group.

 ```txt
 ***Group / Channel Commands***